gijsvanhoutum/alsim/README.md

 # ALSIM: Active Learning SIMulator

+**ALSIM** is an active learning strategy simulator.
+Active learning is a sub-domain of machine learning focused on the creation of machine learning models using the lowest amount of annotated data.
+This is especially interesting for applications where data acquisition and/or annotation is difficult, expensive and/or time-consuming.

+This simulator is able to test newly created active learning strategies and directly compare them to other algorithms.

-**TREC** is a GUI application for video recording and playing.
+application for video recording and playing.
 This application is especially interesting for new camera devices if they are supported by Video4Linux.